 - All adaptations must be based from another source

 - If it was previously produced or published in any form, it’s considered an adaptation (i.e. even if a short film was only made to make a feature, the resulting feature is an adapted screenplay)

-Conversely, Damien Chazelle’sWhiplash, is a story from the mind and heart of Chazelle himself - an original idea that he created.
-But simply because he had already produced a scene from it, making the Whiplash short film, (note: in order to get funding for the feature), the full script and film is considered an adaptation of the short.
+Conversely, Damien Chazelle’sWhiplash, is a story from the mind and heart of Chazelle himself — an original idea that he created.
+But simply because he had already produced a scene from it, making the Whiplash short, the feature script and film is considered an adaptation of the short.

 Some other notable adaptations run the gamut of genres.
 But all include extraordinary historical and biographical tales that thanks to the writers, producers, and other filmmakers chose to revive them.

 Writing an adaptation demands a keen sense of judgement, to balance drama with truth.
 The writer’s integrity is just as important as the story itself, to maintain accuracy, and a kind of rawness that engages the viewer and tells the story in the truest light.
 It’s not an easy feat.
 So below are examples from writers who didn’t just get thrown into the adapted category at the Oscars, these examples reflect those screenplayed that were truly adapted from another work.

 Written by John Ridley, this biographical period film is based on the 1853 slave memoir Twelve Years a Slave by Solomon Northup.
 Northup recounts his experience as a New York born free African American who was kidnapped and sold into slavery in 1841.

 This script ended up winning the Academy Award for Best Adapted Screenplay at the 2014 Oscars.